Support for Local Education

-Starting in 2021, Gualala Rotary is sponsoring a career development scholarship program for local residents who are already active in providing health care services through their work at RCMS, CLSD, and fire departments and wish to remain our local community.
+Starting in 2021, Gualala Rotary began a career development scholarship program for local residents who are already active in providing health care services through their work at RCMS, CLSD, and fire departments and who will remain in our local community.
 Eligible recipients can be aiming for an advanced degree, new license, or certification (but not re-certification) as required by their employer.

 APPLICATION FORM: To apply, fill out the form below.

 NOTE: This form is NOT interactive due to site security.